 Documentary sources suggest the former existence of a chambered tomb near Knucklas which, when opened, 'presented a stone of astonishing dimensions, of a quality very different from the stones of this country, weighing several tons . . . and covering an entrance into a vault which was divided into 5 compartments.
 In each of these recesses were deposited human skeletons, arranged side by side in complete regularity' (Williams 1905).
 The site has traditionally been associated with a battle fought nearby, although this is presumably false.
-The location remains uncertain and may be across the border into Shropshire.
+The location remains uncertain and may lie across the border into Shropshire.

-Fig. 6 Distribution of Chambered tombs in North Radnorshire
+Fig. 7 Distribution of Chambered tombs in Radnorshire

-Based upon the Ordnance Survey mapping with the permission of the Controller of Her Majesty's Stationary Office © Crown copyright.
+Based upon the Ordnance Survey mapping with the permission of the Controller of Her Majesty's Stationary Office © Crown copyright, 2003.
 Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.

-5 CISTS
+6 CISTS

-5.1 There are two recorded cists within the study area (fig. 7; Table 9), neither of which is currently scheduled.
+6.1 There are three recorded cists within the study area (Fig. 8; Table 10), none of which is currently scheduled.

-Table 9: Cists within study area
+Table 10: Cists within the study area